Legal

 Decoding Community Property in Your Texas Divorce

-A foundational concept in Texas divorce laws is that Texas is a community property state.
+A foundational concept in Texas divorce laws is that Texas Family Code § 3.002 classifies Texas as a community property state.
 This means most property acquired by either spouse during the marriage is owned equally by both, regardless of whose name is on the title or who earned the money.

 Community Property vs. Separate Property: The Fundamental Distinction

-Community Property Defined: According to the Texas Family Code, community property consists of all assets and debts acquired or earned by either spouse from the date of marriage until the date of divorce that are not classified as separate property.
+Community Property Defined: According to Texas Family Code § 3.002, community property consists of all assets and debts acquired or earned by either spouse from the date of marriage until the date of divorce that are not classified as separate property.

 Separate Property Defined: Separate property belongs exclusively to one spouse and is not subject to division in a divorce.
 It generally includes property owned before the marriage, gifts or inheritances received during the marriage, and personal injury recoveries except for lost wages.

-The Presumption of Community Property: Texas law presumes all property possessed by either spouse during the marriage is community property.
+The Presumption of Community Property: Texas Family Code § 3.003 presumes all property possessed by either spouse during the marriage is community property.
 The spouse claiming an asset as separate must prove it with clear and convincing evidence, often requiring meticulous tracing of funds.

 Personal Example: Imagine Sarah received an inheritance of $50,000 and deposited it into a joint account.
 Without careful records, it can be difficult to prove those funds remain separate, and they might be treated as community property.